-At June 30, 2018, we had \$5,519 in outstanding borrowings under our revolving credit facility.
-The interest rate on outstanding revolving credit facility borrowings on June 30, 2018 was 7.25%.
-As of June 30, 2018, we had \$49,600 of available borrowing capacity under our revolving credit facility after taking into account the borrowing base, outstanding borrowings and letters of credit outstanding.
+At September 30, 2018, we had \$8,497 in outstanding borrowings under our revolving credit facility.
+The interest rate on outstanding revolving credit facility borrowings on September 30, 2018 was 4.74%.
+As of September 30, 2018, we had \$46,587 of available borrowing capacity under our revolving credit facility after taking into account the borrowing base, outstanding borrowings and letters of credit outstanding.
 The variable rate term loan bears interest at the LIBOR rate plus an applicable margin dictated by our leverage ratio (as described above).
-Commencing April 1, 2018, the Company will be required to make quarterly principal payments of the term loan of \$625 through July 31, 2024.
-The remaining balance will be due at maturity of the term loan facility on October 30, 2024.

 Guarantees; security.
 The term loan is guaranteed by the Company and all of the Company's current and future wholly-owned domestic material subsidiaries (the "US Subsidiary Guarantors"), subject to certain exceptions.
 Obligations of the US Borrower under the revolving credit facility are guaranteed by the Company and the US Subsidiary Guarantors.
 The obligations of the Canadian Borrower under the revolving credit facility are guaranteed by the Company, the US Borrower, the US Subsidiary Guarantors and each of the wholly owned Canadian material subsidiaries of the Canadian Borrower, subject to certain exceptions.
 The term loan and the obligations of the US Borrower under the revolving credit facility are secured by a first lien on all of the Company's assets and the assets of the US Subsidiary Guarantors, including 100% of the capital stock of the US Subsidiary Guarantors, subject to certain exceptions.
 The obligations.
 The obligations of the Canadian Borrower and the US Subsidiary Guarantors, subject to certain exceptions.
 The obligations of the US Subsidiary Guarantors, including 100% of the capital stock of the US Subsidiary Guarantors, subject to certain exceptions.
-The obligations of the Canadian Borrower under the revolving credit facility are secured by a first lien on all of the Company's assets, the US Subsidiary Guarantors' assets, the Canadian Borrower and the use secured by a first lien on all of the Company's assets, the US Subsidiary Guarantors' assets, the Canadian Borrower's assets and the assets of the material Canadian subsidiaries of the Canadian Borrower, including 100% of the capital stock of the Canadian Borrower's material Canadian subsidiaries of the Canadian Borrower, including 100% of the capital stock of the Canadian Borrower's material Canadian subsidiaries of the Canadian Borrower, including 100% of the capital stock of the Canadian Borrower's material Canadian subsidiaries.
+The obligations of the Canadian Borrower under the revolving credit facility are secured by a first lien on all of the Company's assets, the US Subsidiary Guarantors' assets, the Canadian Borrower and the assets of the material Canadian subsidiaries of the Canadian Borrower's assets and the assets of the material Canadian subsidiaries of the Canadian Borrower, including 100% of the capital stock of the Canadian Borrower's material Canadian subsidiaries of the Canadian Borrower, including 100% of the capital stock of the Canadian Borrower's material Canadian subsidiaries.

 Financial covenants.
 The term loan is not subject to any financial covenants.
 The revolving credit facility requires the Company, on a consolidated basis, to maintain certain financial covenant ratios.
 The Company must maintain a consolidated leverage ratio on the last day of the following periods: 5.5:1.0 for December 31, 2017 through September 30, 2018; 5.0:1.0 for December 31, 2018 through September 30, 2019; 4.5:1.0 for December 31, 2019 through September 30, 2020; and 3.75:1.0 for December 31, 2020 and each fiscal quarter thereafter.
 In addition, on the last day of any period of four fiscal quarters, the Company must maintain a consolidated fixed charge coverage ratio of not less than 1.25:1.0.
-As of June 30, 2018, we were in compliance with all financial covenants of the credit facility.
+As of September 30, 2018, we were in compliance with all financial covenants of the credit facility.